Figuring Out Gas & Galaxies in Enzo (FOGGIE). XV. Examining the Spatial and Kinematic Relationship between Circumgalactic Mg II and O VI: Discussion

 \subsection{Relationship between \mgii\ and \ovi\ absorbers}

-There is a kinematic correspondence between \ovi\ and low ions in observations even though based on the density and temperature phases these ions exist at we would not naively expect this \citep[e.g.,][]{werk_cos-halos_2016, tripp_highresolution_2008}.
-These observations implicitly suggest a connection between high ion and low ion absorbers that could illuminate the structure of the circumgalactic gas.
-In Figure \ref{fig: velocity_CDF} we probe this relationship with four different cumulative distribution functions examining the co-kinematic structure of \ovi\ and \mgii\ mock absorbers in our SALSA sightlines.
+There is a kinematic correspondence between \ovi\ and low-ions in observations even though based on the density and temperature phases these ions exist at we would not naively expect this \citep[e.g.,][]{werk_cos-halos_2016, tripp_highresolution_2008}.
+These observations implicitly suggest a connection between high-ion and low-ion absorbers that could illuminate the structure of the circumgalactic gas.
+In Figure \ref{fig: velocity_CDF} we probe this relationship with four different cumulative distribution functions examining the cokinematic structure of \ovi\ and \mgii\ mock absorbers in our SALSA sightlines.
 The pink line considers all \mgii\ and \ovi\ pairs at or above the threshold column density.
 The orange line considers only the physically closest absorbers along each ray.
 The purple line represents only the single largest column density pairing along each ray and the red line represents the absorber pair with the smallest velocity difference along the line of sight.
-The blue vertical line is at $\mathrm{35~km/s}$, which comes from \citet{werk_cos-halos_2016} where approximately 80\% of \ovi\ absorbers had a low ion absorber within $\mathrm{35~km/s}$.
+The blue vertical line is at $\mathrm{35~km/s}$, which comes from \citet{werk_cos-halos_2016} where approximately 80\% of \ovi\ absorbers had a low-ion absorber within $\mathrm{35~km/s}$.
 The red line is broadly consistent with the majority of the \ovi\ mock absorbers having a \mgii\ mock absorber within $\sim \mathrm{35~km/s}$, and is most consistent with the comparison methodology used in \citet{werk_cos-halos_2016}.
 However, the physically closest \mgii\ and \ovi\ absorbers (as shown in orange in Figure \ref{fig: velocity_CDF}) tend to have much larger velocity separations.
 This continues to be true for the largest column density pairing and all of the pairings in the sightlines.
 This indicates that high velocity coincidence of between single \ovi\ and \mgii\ absorbers along sightlines does not necessarily mean high spatial coincidence of these absorbers.
-Since most rays have multiple mock absorbers of each ion, we are seeing selection effect where absorbers that are in no way physically related appear to be co-kinematic.
-This may also be true for observations of these ions and seems to more closely align with the intuition that these ions trace different thermodynamic phases of gas and therefore should not generally be co-spatial.
+Since most rays have multiple mock absorbers of each ion, we are seeing a selection effect where absorbers that are in no way physically related appear to be cokinematic.
+This may also be true for observations of these ions and seems to more closely align with the intuition that these ions trace different thermodynamic phases of gas and therefore should not generally be co-=spatial.
+We note the same selection effect as shown in Figure \ref{fig: velocity_CDF} would occur in distance separation space.
+The line of least distance separation would rise the most quickly if you plotted against the distance separation between mock absorber pairs.